Collaboration program with New York College of Podiatric

 Doctor of Podiatric Medicine (DPM) from the New York College of

 In this articulation program, an interested student can complete

-the Doctor of Podiatric Medicine (DPM) degree in seven years rather
+the Doctor of Podiatric Medicine (DPM) degree in seven years.
+Mount

-than eight years.
-Mount Saint Mary College offers a 3:4
+Saint Mary College offers a 3+4 collaboration program in Podiatry

 The student completes the core requirements for a Bachelor of

 Arts in Biology at the Mount in three years.
 After four years of

 professional studies at NYCPM, the student earns a Doctor of

 Podiatric Medicine (DPM) degree.
 After the successful completion of

 the first year of professional studies, 30 credits of course work